jawira/blog.jawira.com/_posts/2023-02-27-how-to-embed-images-in-twig.md

 I explained my journey trying to display images in a PDF file, I tested many solutions and I decided to use DATA URIs.

-In order to use DATA URIs in my project I had to:
+In order to use DATA URIs I had to:

 1. Install `data_uri` Twig filter.
 2. Configure _assets packages_ in `framework.yaml`.
 3. Create `file_get_contents` Twig filter.

-I think using DATA URIs is the best solution when you are creating PDF files because you will avoid all conflicts with URL.
+I think using DATA URIs is the best solution when you are creating PDF files, this will allow you to add images in any environment, dockerized or not.